Sunghak222/bulletin-board/README.md

 Bulletin Board Project

-This project is to learn Springboot.
+This individual project is to learn Springboot.
 Frontend used Thymeleaf and rendered at server-side by Springboot.
-All works at Frontends are done by ChatGPT.
+All works at Frontends are done by ChatGPT. h2 is used for database for easy testing.

 ## Tech
 - Frontend: HTML, CSS